athkishore/sqlite-mongo/README.md

 # Architecture

 ## Betting on SQLite JSONB
 ChikkaDB looks to leverage SQLite's native JSONB storage format and its powerful associated functions as fully as possible.
-The overarchng approach is to translate MongoDB Query Language documents into SQL statements.
+The overarching approach is to translate MongoDB Query Language documents into SQL statements.

 While this might seem unwieldy, in practice I have found it possible to write equivalent SQL for even complex MongoDB queries and aggregation pipelines.
 The inbuilt [SQLite JSONB library](https://sqlite.org/json1.html) is versatile and provides functions that cover most if not all cases in manipulating JSON.
 With the addition of jsonb_each and jsonb_tree in v3.51.0, processing JSON data in SQLite has become ultra-fast.